yuyashiraki/Simplified_NAT/README.md

 ## Description
 - `main.cpp` : Main function to run the program
 - `NAT.h` : Header where NAT class is defined
 - `NAT.cpp` : Functions in NAT class are defined
+- `tests/` : Files for tests are written. `NAT*.txt` for NAT configuration file, `FLOW*.txt` for IP:Port pair to translate, and `expected*.txt` for expected output for each NAT and FLOW files.

 ## Functionality
 - Translate a received IP:Port pair into a new IP:Port pair based on the configuration file